-Companies that offer IT marketing services are always competing against each other, and a solid service level agreement is the cornerstone for future success.
+Companies that offer IT marketing services are always competing against each other, so a solid service level agreement is the cornerstone for future success.
 A service level agreement (SLA) needs to be clear and well-explained in order to build a foundation for a strong client partnership.
 If any problems arise, a solid service level agreement will be able to handle any issues and keep the customer satisfied.
 An easily understood service level agreement is the key to maintaining future success.
-Here are a few ways that a managed service provider can benefit with a well-planned service level agreement:
+Here are a few ways that a managed service provider (MSP) can benefit with a well-planned service level agreement:

 1. Set Realistic Goals

 A service level agreement can only be successful if you have clear and realistic goals.
 Never promise anything that you will not be able to deliver.
 Only make guarantees that you can keep or you risk alienating your customer base.
 While quick resolution times are important, it is much more critical to perform at a high level instead of only partially completing a job to perform a quick turnaround.

 Being honest with yourself and clients is the key to reaching attainable goals.
 Customers will get very frustrated if you continue to fail to deliver on promises.
 A service level agreement is not a marketing gimmick.
 Never try to make outlandish promises and always fulfill each contract.
 Complete honesty is a major step in improving client relations.

 It is essential for employees to receive the proper training on service level agreements.
 An employee who is not fully trained is more likely to make mistakes and cause issues for various clients.
 They need to understand how to communicate with customers and how to respond to different levels of emergencies.
 A properly trained staff is a critical tool in maintaining your IT marketing services company.

 A service level agreement needs to be clear and easily understood.
 Clients are much easier to communicate with if they fully understand the service level agreement.
 For example, it is much simpler to guarantee a response time than a resolution time.
 Distinguishing between response and resolution times is essential for a service level agreement to be fully understood.